 (Romans 3:23, NLT) For everyone has sinned; we all fall short of God’s glorious standard.

-Here’s the thing about those other moms, I’m not present in their houses around dinner nor when their kids are flying off the handle.
+Here’s the thing about those other moms, I’m not present in their houses around dinner or when their kids are flying off the handle.
 (How I wish I could be a mouse in their house, it would be comforting to know I’m not alone).

 God also showed me that I needed to give myself grace in this journey.
 Motherhood and faith are a lot alike.
 There will be moments of failing and days of growing.
 We approach both without seeing but believing.

 Faith and motherhood both need time in God’s Word in order to excel, and find wisdom for this journey.
+The only way I can become a great Christian mom is by being connected to God.
+As I grow in faith, I grow in my mothering.

 The only way to be the best parent will be spending time in God’s presence while enjoying His grace.
 Click To Tweet